nursyafiqahJackson/Artificial-IntelligenceProject/README.md

 ## C.  DATASET

-In this project, we’ll discuss our two-phase COVID-19 face mask detector, detailing how our computer vision/deep learning pipeline will be implemented.
+In this project, we’ll discuss our four-phase vehicle number plate recognition , detailing how our computer vision/deep learning pipeline will be implemented.

-From there, we’ll review the dataset we’ll be using to train our custom face mask detector.
+From there, we’ll review the dataset we’ll be using to train our custom number plate recognition for Malaysia.

-I’ll then show you how to implement a Python script to train a face mask detector on our dataset using Keras and TensorFlow.
+I’ll then show you how to implement a Python script to train a plate recognition on our dataset using Keras and TensorFlow.

-We’ll use this Python script to train a face mask detector and review the results.
+We’ll use this Python script to train a number plate detector and review the results.

-Given the trained COVID-19 face mask detector, we’ll proceed to implement two more additional Python scripts used to:
+The algorithm of number plate recognition consist as follow :

-- Detect COVID-19 face masks in images
+- Capturing car images
-- Detect face masks in real-time video streams
+- Extracting the images of license plate
+- Extracting characters from the plate
+- Recognizing the characte
+-

-We’ll wrap up the post by looking at the results of applying our face mask detector.
+We’ll wrap up the post by looking at the results of applying our number plate recognition.

 There is two-phase COVID-19 face mask detector as shown in Figure 2: